Master's Degree Programme

-The Arab and Islamic Studies programme is taught alongside other programmes in Culture and Society in an active and innovative academic environment.
+The Arab and Islamic Studies programme is taught at the School of Culture and Society.
 The programme is small enough for close contact between students and teachers to be possible.
 The study environment also offers opportunities for you to attend research seminars and guest lectures, for example those run by the Islamic Cultures and Societies Research Unit or the student-run Arab Studies Society.

 Student-to-student is your opportunity to ask about being a student at the Faculty of Arts and about Aarhus and Denmark in general to another international student who has already taken the leap and now lives in Denmark and studies for his/her Master's degree at the Faculty of Arts.

 You can read more about the student-to-student service and find the list of AU international student ambassadors at Arts here.

 The main Aarhus University campus is unique, with buildings closely grouped together and surrounded by nature.
 The campus is conveniently situated close to the city centre, and student accommodation is readily available as long as you apply on time.
 There are a range of activities, ranging from running to regatta on the lake, as well as guest lectures, film screenings, and university events taking place throughout the year.
 To ensure student well-being, counselling services are available for students, to offer support and guidance during their time at Aarhus.